chatchatabc/esl-dashboard-react/README.md

    ```sh
    npm run deploy
    ```
-   > This will run the build command and deploy the build files to the gh-pages branch
+   > This will run the build command and deploy the build files to your cloudflare pages.

 ## Tech Stack